smcgdub/the_33rpm_player/README.md

 <br>
 Preview of player generated

-This code includes both the color scheme and the other styles you mentioned, such as centering all elements on the page and making the page mobile responsive.
+This code includes both the color scheme and the other styles you mentioned, such as centring all elements on the page and making the page mobile responsive.
 You can replace your existing CSS code with this code to apply all of the styles.
 Let me know if you have any questions or if there’s anything else I can help with!<br>
 18 of 24

 <hr>